butterinit/espn-fantasy-baseball/README.md

 # espn-fantasy-baseball-data-fetcher
-Grabs league information from ESPN's fantasy API and stores the information in Pandas DataFrames
+Grabs league information from ESPN's fantasy API and stores the information in Pandas DataFrames.

 Please refer to main.py for an example of how to use this code.